lourdescrivelli/plotmachines_sample/README.md

 The original [extract_outlines.py] can be found at : https://github.com/hrashkin/plotmachines/blob/master/src/preprocessing/extract_outlines.py

 #### Pickle function
-Adds the last step for preprocessing, currently missing form the original code
+Adds the last step for preprocessing, currently missing form the original code.
+To run this code you will need the [model.py] function from the original repository. https://github.com/hrashkin/plotmachines/blob/master/src/model/model.py